FudaWiki/fudawiki-files/mekurifuda.md

 They were created to get around the ban on cards bearing Portuguese playing card designs, by transforming the usual courts and dragons into abstract shapes or strokes.

 The name comes from the game [Mekuri](/en/mekurifuda/games/mekuri), which was originally played using Tensho Karuta.
+However, these cards are not strictly used for Mekuri games only.

 For a list of games played using these cards, see [Mekurifuda Games](/en/mekurifuda/games).
 # Deck Overview